CheungHin-Hiu/Android-Finance-App/README.md

 # Android-Finance-App Backend

-## Project Overview
+## Backend Overview

-This is the backend server for the Android-Finance-App, built with FastAPI.
+This is the readme for the Android-Finance-App backend servcer, built with FastAPI.
 It provides API endpoints for financial data processing, user authentication, and integration with external services like Yahoo Finance.

-The backend runs on Uvicorn, an ASGI server, and connects to a MongoDB database for data persistence.
+The backend runs on Uvicorn, an ASGI server, and connects to a MongoDB cloud database for data persistence.

 ---